 Western Union Scams

-The thought of losing money in a scam is scary but it’s a reality.
-Every day, people get ripped off online.
-Although Western Union is a legitimate business that provides valuable services, it is also a favorite tool of online thieves.
+Every day, attempts are made to take advantage of people through Western Union scams.
+Western Union is a legitimate business that provides valuable services, but it has become a favorite tool of online thieves.

 There are two key facts you should know about transferring money with Western Union.